 Halloween is a time of year that strikes fear into the hearts of parents of children with food allergies.
 Here are four strategies to help you and your child cope and enjoy the holiday.

 - Homemade snacks must not be permitted.
-While parents may have the best of intentions, cross contamination can occur in any kitchen where allergens are not normally excluded.
+While parents may have the best of intentions, cross-contact can occur in any kitchen where allergens are not normally excluded.
 There is also no way for the adult responsible for a food allergic child to ensure that all the ingredients used to make a homemade snack are free of specific allergens.

-- If you do decide to trick-or-treat outside of your “safe” group, buy some of your child’s favorite safe snacks and agree to swap them one-for-one for unsafe snacks at the end of the evening.
+- If you do decide to trick-or-treat outside of your “safe” group, buy some of your child’s favorite safe treats and agree to swap them one-for-one for unsafe snacks at the end of the evening.
 Make sure that your child understands: